ComedicChimera/chai-lang.dev/README.md

-# ShadowSite
+# WhirlwindSite
-The Shadow Language Website
+The Whirlwind Language Website

-## Note
-This is a secondary project to help me stay organized and keep my language spec straight.